 To further the above listed goals, the RTOC will focus on three key areas:

-Policy and Management of EPA Indian Programs.
-The RTOC will review and make recommendations on the development of Regional strategies for all Indian Program activities.
+Policy and Management of EPA Tribal Programs.
+The RTOC will review and make recommendations on the development of Regional strategies for all Tribal Program activities.
 It will advise on Regional policies and priorities and make recommendations on the deployment of Regional resources for Tribal Program activities.
 It also will provide input on how national budget and resources should be allocated.

-The RTOC will review and make recommendations on Regional program activities that impact the environment of Indian lands, including Agency initiatives that may impact Region 9 Tribal Program operations.
+The RTOC will review and make recommendations on Regional program activities that impact the environment of Indian lands, including Agency tribes’ initiatives that may impact Region 9 Tribal Program operations.

-The RTOC will review and make recommendations on the development, modification, and implementation of Agency budgets and policies.
+The RTOC will review and make recommendations to the Regional Administrator and to the National Tribal Caucus on the development, modification, and implementation of Agency budgets and policies.

 The RTOC will help identify a process for assessing the environmental problems and needs of Tribes, and filling information gaps.